-In his memoirs, Granet often makes reference to the priests and monks he met in Rome, and he portrayed the daily life of the monastery, church or cloister in numerous paintings.
+In his memoirs, Granet often makes reference to the priests and monks he met in Rome, whom he particularly admired for their devotion to their chosen calling.
+He produced a number of finished genre drawings of monks in their cells or at prayer, which are generally unrelated to paintings and are only occasionally dated.
 Such works found admirers throughout the artist's clientele, and even Louis-Philippe himself wrote in a letter of 1826, 'I like M. Granet's souvenirs of Italy, those churches, those chapels, all that has a character I like, and then those ceremonies, those Italian priests or monks who delight me...All of this from the brush of M. Granet takes on a truth and vigor that carry one away...'
-This small but atmospheric drawing was probably part of an album of Roman views of the type that Granet would assemble and produce as gifts for friends or for sale to collectors.